cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 ### How Vouchers Work:

-- The dApp backend creates a voucher while executing the Cartesi Machine.
+- The dApp backend creates a voucher while executing in the Cartesi Machine.

 - The voucher specifies the action, such as a token swap, and is sent to the blockchain.